quicwg/base-drafts/draft-ietf-quic-tls.md

 A server MUST NOT use post-handshake client authentication (as defined in
 {{Section 4.6.2 of TLS13}}), because the multiplexing offered by QUIC prevents clients from correlating the certificate request with the application-level event that triggered it (see {{?HTTP2-TLS13=RFC8740}}).
-More specifically, servers MUST NOT send post-handshake TLS CertificateRequest messages and clients MUST treat receipt of such messages as a connection error of type PROTOCOL_VIOLATION.
+More specifically, servers MUST NOT send post-handshake TLS CertificateRequest messages, and clients MUST treat receipt of such messages as a connection error of type PROTOCOL_VIOLATION.

 ## Session Resumption {#resumption}

 QUIC can use the session resumption feature of TLS 1.3.
 It does this by carrying NewSessionTicket messages in CRYPTO frames after the handshake is complete.
-Session resumption can be used to provide 0-RTT, and can also be used when 0-RTT is disabled.
+Session resumption can be used to provide 0-RTT and can also be used when 0-RTT is disabled.

 Endpoints that use session resumption might need to remember some information about the current connection when creating a resumed connection.
 TLS requires that some information be retained; see {{Section 4.6.1 of TLS13}}.
-QUIC itself does not depend on any state being retained when resuming a connection, unless 0-RTT is also used; see {{Section 7.4.1 of QUIC-TRANSPORT}} and
+QUIC itself does not depend on any state being retained when resuming a connection unless 0-RTT is also used; see {{Section 7.4.1 of QUIC-TRANSPORT}} and
 {{enable-0rtt}}.
 Application protocols could depend on state that is retained between resumed connections.